DigitalPublishingToolkit/TOD15-Online-Courtship/md/01_intro.md

-studies in general have focused thus far on a variety of different issues and subjects such as online bullying[^01_intro_13], self-efficacy and motivation effects in online environments[^01_intro_14], YouTube studies[^01_intro_15], video spheres[^01_intro_16] and alternative social media institutions[^01_intro_17].
-The venue for studying online dating is fairly new to the field and previous studies on online dating focus on topics such as self-presentation and deception of online profiles[^01_intro_18],[^01_intro_19],[^01_intro_20], the match-making algorithm and process[^01_intro_21], homophily on online dating sites[^01_intro_22] and profile creation[^01_intro_23].
-These various studies help define online courtship as a field of research and acknowledge online courtship as an important part of online studies.
+studies in general have focused thus far on a variety of different issues and subjects such as online bullying[^01_intro_13], self-efficacy and motivation effects in online environments[^01_intro_14], YouTube studies[^01_intro_15], video spheres[^01_intro_16] and alternative social media institutions.[^01_intro_17] The venue for studying online dating is fairly new to the field and previous studies on online dating focus on topics such as self-presentation and deception of online profiles[^01_intro_18],[^01_intro_19],[^01_intro_20], the match-making algorithm and process[^01_intro_21], homophily on online dating sites[^01_intro_22] and profile creation.[^01_intro_23] These various studies help define online courtship as a field of research and acknowledge online courtship as an important part of online studies.

 The site of study then becomes the defining feature of the specific research.
-A good and functional definition of online dating sites is provided by Rosen et. al. as follows: “Online dating sites are all similarly structured.
-Participants provide a photograph and answer an array of questions including geographic location, age, weight or body type, education level, income, and other relevant demographics...”[^01_intro_24].
-The system is dependent on statistical codes running in the background that provide the “perfect match” for the user by looking at the variables.
+A good and functional definition of online dating sites is provided by Rosen et. al. as follows: "Online dating sites are all similarly structured.
+Participants provide a photograph and answer an array of questions including geographic location, age, weight or body type, education level, income, and other relevant demographics..."[^01_intro_24] The system is dependent on statistical codes running in the background that provide the 'perfect match' for the user by looking at the variables.
 As the sites rely on technology and the social context, the experience of one user will be rather different than the other (in a scenario where the person who uses these websites is located in a remote